Bless-04/Roblox_Sharp/README.md

 │   ├── v2/                 # Models for v2 endpoints
 │   ├── v3/                 # Models for v3 endpoints
 Tests/
-├── Integration/            # Tests the Endpoint function for both success and fail cases
+├── Integration/            # Tests the Endpoint functions for both success and fail case
 ├── Model /                 # Model based tests
 │   ├── Json/               # Model Json serialization and deserialization Tests │   ├── Polymorphism/       # Model Inheritance based tests; Tests that certain models can be used in the same context (example: User based models all have UserId and Username)